Superuser666-Sigil/SigilDERG-Finetuner/OPTIMIZATION_GUIDE.md

 Make sure to set `misc.load_from` in the Phase 2 config to point to your Phase 1 checkpoint.

-## 4. RLAIF-Lite: Synthetic Reward Training
+## 4. Expert Iteration / Rejection Sampling Fine-Tuning (RSFT)

-The `rlaif_lite.py` script implements a simple reward-based training loop:
+The `expert_iteration.py` script implements Expert Iteration (also known as Rejection Sampling Fine-Tuning):

 1. **Generate samples** from current model
 2. **Evaluate** each sample (compile, clippy, idiomatic, doc)